mpnally/Terrifically-Simple-JSON/README.md

     }
 }
 ```
 should be read as meaning
-http://martin-nally.name#'s eyeColor is that RGBColor whose red value is zero, green value is 0 and blue value is 155
+"The eyeColor of that Person whose name is Martin is that RGBColor whose red value is zero, green value is 0 and blue value is 155"